Variety (1925 film): Release

 The film was heavily censored when it was released in the United States (except for New York) by excising the entire first reel, "thus destroying the motivation of the tragedy, implying that the acrobat was married to his Eurasian temptress."

 Influence

 The film is noted for its innovative camerawork with highly expressive movement through space, accomplished by the expressionist cinematographer Karl Freund.

 Decades later, the German director Florian Henckel von Donnersmarck cites being unexpectedly exposed to the film as a child of four as the start of his interest in the medium.
+In a list of the 100 most important German films, compiled in 1994 by the Association of German Cinémathèques, Variety was placed at #45.

 This film is believed to contain the first documentation of unicycle hockey – it features a short sequence showing two people playing the game.